 Don’t just settle for the usual football news sites and other resources though.
 There are alternative ways to know exactly which players to pick to create the perfect team.
 The Sky Bet Android app, for example, is filled with side bets focusing on players and teams.
 These side bets – and their odds – offer great insights.

 You can also join online fantasy football forums for some more pointers.
+Seeing as we can use the internet, there shouldn’t be any excuses about not knowing the basics of this game, especially if you did some research before hand.
+It can be just a quick google search into draftkings fantasy football and then you’re all good to go!
+As long as you know what you’re doing, that’s all that matters.
 Most of the time, you don’t even have to post or ask questions.
 Simply read the different discussions happening across the forum and you’ll find choosing top players and making good progress a lot easier to do.

 Practice Makes Perfect

 I know a lot of fantasy football managers who are now very good at what they do.
 The good news is that they started as an average manager, just like you and me.
 It is okay to do badly on your first season.
 That doesn’t mean you should quit the fantasy league.
 The more you play, the better you will get at playing the fantasy football game of your choice.

 There is a particularly good way of speeding up the learning process, and that is by playing in multiple leagues.
 You can test out different combinations of players and try different strategies by signing up for an account on multiple platforms.
 Keep in mind that some fantasy leagues don’t allow players to have multiple accounts, so it is best to use different games for this purpose.